23 Traditional Turkish Meze Dishes (Complete Meze Guide)

 Meze Beyond Turkey

-The concept of meze transcends borders, appearing in various cuisines, such as the Middle East and the Mediterranean.
+The concept of meze transcends borders, appearing in cuisines across the Middle East and the Mediterranean.
 While the core idea remains the same, each region adds its unique twist, resulting in delightful variations worth exploring.

 Turkish meze is more than just food; it celebrates flavors, culture, and shared moments.
 As you embark on your culinary journey, don’t miss the opportunity to savor the diversity and richness of meze, both in Turkey and beyond.
 Gather your friends, set the table, and let the meze feast begin!